ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 ### Single page ad

-In-line with the principles, a single page ad appears in between organic story content as a full page. single page ads have a predefined set of call to action buttons and those call to action buttons take a web landing page URL where the user is navigated to, on click.
+In-line with the principles, a single page ad appears in between organic story content as a full page.
+Single page ads have a predefined set of call to action buttons and those call to action buttons take a web landing page URL where the user is navigated to, on click.

 ![Story Page Ad](img/story-page-ad.png)

 ### Sponsored story ad
-When publishing sponsored story ads, use the `<amp-story ad>` tag instead of `<amp-story>`, so platforms can surface these stories appropriately.
-Since a sponsored story ad is just a URL on the web, you can also send user traffic to a sponsored story ad from the CTA URL button of a single page ad.
+ A sponsored story ad is just an URL on the web.
+Therefore you can drive user traffic to a sponsored story ad from the CTA URL button of a single page ad.
+In the future, there may be the ability to inline the entire sponsored story inside a regular AMP story, but that's pending user experimentation.

 ![Sponsored Story Ad](img/sponsored-story-ad.png)